balancer/docs/docs/reference/vebal-and-gauges/estimating-gauge-incentive-aprs.md

 # Estimating Gauge Incentive APRs

-## How can I obtain/calculate the liquidity mining APR for a certain gauge?

 Balancer introduced a new tokenomics system for the Balancer Governance Token (BAL) based on Curve's _ve_ model.
 The system revolves around following concepts:

 * A new token “veBAL” is obtained by locking 80:20 BAL:WETH BPTs for a certain duration.
 This token allows a user to participate in governance, determine where liquidity mining incentives go, and collect a share of protocol fees